 Ground Beetle -These fast runners often scurry away and hide in the soil debris.
-Most can It is a crustacean decomposer eat anything (omnivores) using their sharp jaws.
+Most can eat anything (omnivores) using their sharp jaws.

-Striped Woodlouse - A fast runner who hides away quickly. and breathes with gills underneath its suit of armour.
+Striped Woodlouse - A fast runner who hides away quickly.
+It is a crustacean decomposer and breathes with gills underneath its suit of armour.

 Springtail - These very small (1mm) wingless decomposers with long antenna love moist habitats and can leap away from trouble using a forked spring underneath their abdomens.
+Garden Slug - Black, brown or green, a slug is an important recycler of plant material but many will eat anything they find from dog food to some crushed relatives!

-Garden Snail - Usually found tucked up in the litter during the moving predators have a day, these herbivores use their raspy tongue to scrape a living from leaves at night.
-Most face invertebrates at night. to the right but 10% are lefties!
+Garden Snail - Usually found tucked up in the litter during the day, these herbivores use their raspy tongue to scrape a living from leaves at night.
+Most face to the right but 10% are lefties!

-Rove Beetle - These fast habit of pointing their tails up if disturbed.
-They hunt for small
+Rove Beetle - These fast moving predators have a habit of pointing their tails up if disturbed.
+They hunt for small invertebrates at night.